 - While waiting for crostinis to bake, wrap each ear of corn in plastic wrap and place in microwave on high power for 2 minutes.
 Remove and allow to cool slightly before unwrapping.
 Slice corn from cob.

-- Place corn, zucchini, pepper, red onions, green onions, and tomato in a medium size bowl.
+- Place corn, zucchini, pepper, red onions, green onions, and tomato in a large bowl.
 Stir to combine.

-- Over this same bowl, add lemon juice and lemon zest.
+- In the same bowl, add lemon juice and lemon zest.
 Then, drizzle over olive oil.
 Sprinkle with sea salt, black pepper, and thyme.
 Stir once more.

-- To assemble bruschetta, spread chevre or goat cheese over a crostini, top with vegetable mixture, and enjoy!
+- To assemble bruschetta, spread a small amount of goat cheese over a crostini, top with vegetable mixture, and enjoy!